Team-Llama-here/Navi-Go/README.md

 ### State the Problem/Solution Clearly:

-This is **Navi-Go**, developed by Team Llama.
-As a team, we discovered that urban mobility has numerous innovative solutions, including ticket booking, real-time traffic updates, finding the shortest distance between two places, and accessing transit details (buses, trains) between two locations.
-However, language poses a significant barrier for a large portion of the population, complicating the resolution of urban problems.

-To address this, we introduced **Navi-Go**, featuring an in-house conversational language model with multilingual capabilities.
-This allows users from diverse communities to easily interact with the application for various purposes, such as checking live bus updates, receiving real-time announcements from the transport department and urban mobility planners, exploring less congested routes, and reporting complaints and issues related to public transport.

-In addition, our system actively encourages users to adopt environmentally friendly habits for sustainable practices in travel.
-We believe in promoting eco-conscious behavior, and through **Navi-Go**, users are motivated to practice habits that contribute to a more sustainable and environmentally friendly urban mobility experience.
+Navi-Go, developed by Team Llama, addresses urban mobility challenges by offering innovative solutions such as ticket booking, real-time traffic updates, and finding the shortest routes.
+The team identified language as a barrier and introduced Navi-Go with a conversational language model, enabling multilingual interactions.
+This facilitates easy access to features like live bus updates, real-time announcements, route exploration, and reporting issues.
+The system also promotes environmentally friendly practices, encouraging users to adopt sustainable habits for a greener urban mobility experience.
 ### Link to the Web Application, Demo, Presentation:

 - You can access and try our application here.